BirbOSDev/birbos2/README.md

-New Birb OS
+New BirbOS
-written in c and assembly and bootable
+written in c and assembly and this time it's an actual os